rchillard/rchillard.com/src/pages/2018/12/17-async-sugar-promises-and-generators.md

     console.log(error)
 })
 ```
+So what if you overcommit oftten and want to make many promises at once?

 ## Promise.all
-- Accepts an array of promises and resolves all of them or rejects once a single one of the promises has been first rejected (fails fast).
+- Accepts an array of promises and resolves all of them or rejects once a single one of the promises has been first rejected (fails fast)
 - If all of the passed-in promises fulfill, Promise.all is fulfilled with an array of the values from the passed-in promises, in the same order as the promises passed in
 - The promises don't resolve sequentially, but Promise.all waits for them

 ```javascript
 function getMovie(title){
     return $.getJSON(`https://omdbapi.com?t=${title}&apikey=thewdb`)